-I'm Avalon (though I also answer to Azu, Azel, and Aloxa)!
+I'm Azu (though I also answer to Aloxa)!
 I mostly post cats, Anders, and Garrus, along with a ton of other fandom stuff.
 My writing blog is writteninstarlight!

 background image by ediblepurple (: